 We headed up there on a Sunday, the drive from DC about an hour and 45 minutes.
 I thought it would also be fun to visit the Lancaster Central Market, the oldest continuously operated farmers market in the U.S., while we were up that way.
 But when I looked up the hours the evening before, I was disappointed to learn it is closed on Sundays.

-Arriving at Turkey Hill, a large brick building that was an old silk factory, the kids’ excitement was peaked by a giant cow and ice cream container next to the entrance.
+Arriving at Turkey Hill, a large brick building that was an old silk factory, the kids’ excitement was piqued by a giant cow and ice cream container next to the entrance.
 Once inside, we exchanged our deal vouchers for tickets and headed up a flight of stair to begin our Experience.

 Those stairs take you to a landing where a couple of exhibits — large blown-up photos of the Turkey Hill founders and family — offer a history of the company.
 But the real Experience starts once you venture through a set of double doors.
 It essentially takes you through the production of ice cream with a variety of interactive installments that either explain a concept of or simulate a step in the creamery process.
 (It should be noted this is not a tour of an actual creamery, but a kids museum that explains what happens in one.)